MohamedHNoor/blog-app/README.md

 # Blog App <a name="about-project"></a>

-**Blog App** is classic blog app that allows users to create posts and add comments to them.
-It also allows users to like posts.
-It is built using Ruby on Rails.
+**Blog App** is a simple blog website where users can create posts, add comments to posts and like posts.
+This project is built using Ruby on Rails.

 ## 🛠 Built With <a name="built-with"></a>